 - macromolecular structure and dynamics

 Productive collaborations within our research community and beyond have been vital to accelerating our research successes.
-In addition, our modern research facilities provide essential services for advancing our research.
+In addition, our research facilities provide essential services for advancing our work.

-To promote research interactions and disseminate scientific knowledge, our Dept. hosts a weekly Visiting Speaker Seminar Series and monthly Biochemistry Forum.
+To promote research interactions and disseminate scientific knowledge, our Dept. hosts a weekly Visiting Speaker Seminar Series.
 In addition, the Dr. Maud L. Menten Memorial Lecture Series features seminars from high-profile scientists.
 We also have Graduate Student Research Symposia to provide our students with opportunities to speak about their research.